Libretto of The Magic Flute: Sexism and racism

+(Tamino and Papageno, undergoing their ritual trials, ponder their situation.)

+Many critics have weighed in on the issue of sexism in the libretto.
+Branscombe (1991), though deploring these elements in the libretto, might nevertheless be considered to represent something of an apologist view.
+Hunter (2008:109) offers a middle-of-the-road course, and Brown-Montesano (2007) provides a consistent and forcefully-expressed refutation of the apologists.
+David Cairns takes yet another view, one that distinguishes Schikaneder's contributions from Mozart's.
+In Cairns's judgment, Schikaneder himself was an unredeemable sexist, in addition to being (as the historical record indicates; see Emanuel Schikaneder) a womanizer: "Schikaneder appreciated women, no doubt of that, but not exactly in a spirit of emancipation."
+But Mozart, according to Cairns, consistently worked at improving the libretto in this respect, by omitting the worst of what Schikaneder wrote and more generally by enriching and ennobling the character of Pamina.
+The elevation of Pamina's character indeed matches Mozart's lifelong practice, as Cairns suggests:

+How could Mozart have done otherwise?
+[His portrayal of Pamina] is one more example of the thread that runs through the operas – what Daniel Heartz has called Mozart's "infinite care to create strong and deeply moving female characters in [...] all of his operas."

 Authorship

 Mainstream scholarship views Schikaneder as the highly probable author.
 For a marginally-supported alternative candidate, see Karl Ludwig Giesecke.

 Assessment

 It is not uncommon for critics to describe the libretto of The Magic Flute as being of dreadful quality.
 Thus Bauman writes, "The libretto has been generally regarded, in Dent's words, as "one of the most absurd specimens of that form of literature [i.e. libretti] in which absurdity is regarded as matter of course."
 With occasional exceptions, critics voice harsh views on the quality of Schikaneder's German versification as well.
 Such critics generally do not defend it on its own terms (as if it could stand independently as a work of theater), but rather as a vehicle that served as a great inspiration for Mozart for composition, particularly in its assertion of high ideals and the portrayal of selfless love in the characters of Pamina and Tamino.
 The harsh assessment is not universal; see for instance the quotation with which this article begins.
 Johann Wolfgang von Goethe admired the work sufficiently to undertake writing a sequel.